Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Savings Programs vary by state

-Medicare Savings Programs (MSPs) are Medicaid-administered programs that cover Medicare premiums for eligible enrollees.
-Each state offers a set of MSP programs, which include the Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB) and Qualified Individuals (QI) programs everywhere other than the District of Columbia.
+Medicare Savings Programs (MSPs) are Medicaid-administered programs that cover Medicare premiums (and in some cases, out-of-pocket costs) for eligible enrollees.
+Each state offers a set of MSP programs, which include the Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB) and Qualified Individuals (QI) programs.
 These programs all pay for Part B premiums.
-One MSP also pays for Medicare Part A and B cost sharing, and covers Part A premiums for enrollees who owe them.
+One MSP also pays for Medicare Part A and B cost sharing, and covers Part A premiums for enrollees who owe them.2

-Receiving the MSP means Part B premiums are no longer deducted from an enrollee’s Social Security benefit, which results in an annual benefit increase of over $1,978 for 2023.
+Receiving the MSP means Part B premiums are no longer deducted from an enrollee’s Social Security benefit, which results in an annual benefit increase of over $2,220 for 2025 (the Part B premium is adjusted annually; in 2025, it’s $185/month).1

 Income limits: The income limits for MSPs vary depending on the program and the state.
-The QMB program is the most robust and has the lowest income limits ($1,153 for a single individual in most states as of 2022).
-The income limits are higher for the SLMB program, and higher still for the QI program, but still only $1,549 for a single individual in most states as of 2022.
+The QMB program is the most robust and has the lowest income limits ($1,325 for a single individual in most states as of 2025).
+The income limits are higher for the SLMB program, and higher still for the QI program, but still only $1,781 for a single individual in most states as of 2025.
 However, states can set higher income limits for these programs.
-Another MSP is the Qualified Disabled Working Individuals (QDWI) program, which pays for Part A premiums for a small number of disabled enrollees who return to work.
-Very few people choose to enroll in this program.
+Another MSP (which is less common than the others)3 is the Qualified Disabled Working Individuals (QDWI) program, which pays for Part A premiums for a small number of disabled enrollees who return to work.2

-Asset limits: The minimum asset limit set by the federal government for QMB, SLMB, and QI is $10,590 for individuals and $16,630 for married couples as of 2023 (the minimum asset limit is the same as the asset limit for Full Extra Help).
-Most states use the asset limit set by the federal government, but there is a trend of some states increasing or removing their limits.
+Asset limits: The asset/resource limit set by the federal government for QMB, SLMB, and QI is $9,660 for individuals and $14,470 for married couples as of 2025.2 Many states use the asset limit set by the federal government, but there is a trend of some states increasing or removing their limits.4

-In every state, Medicaid covers hospital and medical services for people who are aged (65 or older), blind or disabled.
-This coverage is usually at least as comprehensive as benefits offered by private insurers, and can pay for cost sharing and services Medicare doesn’t cover (including vision and dental care, and some medical supplies).
+In every state, Medicaid is available to people with limited financial means who are aged (65 or older), blind, or disabled.
+This coverage is usually at least as comprehensive as benefits offered by private insurers, and can pay for cost sharing and services Medicare doesn’t cover (including vision and dental care in many states, some medical supplies, and nursing home care).

 Medicaid for the aged, blind and disabled has different names in each state.
 It is sometimes called ABD Medicaid, community Medicaid, traditional Medicaid, or SSI-Related Medicaid.

-ABD Medicaid pays after Medicare does for services covered by both programs (Meaning Medicare is primary and Medicaid is secondary).
-This usually leaves enrollees who are dual eligible – meaning they have both Medicare and Medicaid – with few out-of-pocket expenses.
+ABD Medicaid pays after Medicare pays, for services covered by both programs (in other words, Medicare is primary and Medicaid is secondary).5 This usually leaves enrollees who are fully dual eligible – meaning they have both Medicare and full Medicaid benefits – with little or no out-of-pocket expenses.

-Medicare beneficiaries don’t have access to dental or vision care through Original Medicare, although some Medicare Advantage plans cover those services.
-In many states, Medicaid provides comprehensive dental and vision coverage, and may also cover costly items like dentures.
+Medicare beneficiaries don’t have access to dental or vision care through Original Medicare, although most Medicare Advantage plans provide at least some level of coverage for those services.6 In many states, Medicaid provides comprehensive dental and vision coverage, and may also cover costly items like dentures (coverage specifics vary considerably by state).

 Income limits: The income limits for Medicaid ABD are closely related to Supplemental Security Income (SSI), which provides income support to elderly, blind and disabled Americans.
-In 2023, SSI’s income limit is $914 a month for individuals and $1,371 a month for spouses, who receive cash payments that usually increase their income until it reaches this limit.
+In 2026, SSI’s income limit is $994 a month for individuals and $1,491 a month for couples, who receive cash payments that usually increase their income until it reaches this limit.11 About a third of the states use these same income limits for ABD Medicaid.
+Most of the rest of the states have higher limits, although some have lower limits.12

-Most SSI enrollees automatically receive Medicaid benefits, but in some states they have to apply for Medicaid themselves.
+Most SSI enrollees automatically receive Medicaid benefits, but in some states they have to apply for Medicaid themselves.13

 Medicaid ‘spend down’ programs